ivela064/FoodLogApp_Group15/README.md

 1. Download the code from the repository
 2. In your IDE (e.g Microsoft Visual Studio) use the open folder option to open the folder downloaded.
-3. We have provided a file called requirements.txt which contains all the necessary libraries and modules needed to run the code.
+3. We have provided a file called requirements.txt which contains all the necessary libraries and modules needed to run the repository.
-So run this code in your IDE to install these requirements to be able to run the code.
+So run the next code line in your IDE to install these requirements in your IDE.

 > pip install -r requirements.txt